Journal of Clinical Investigation

 CONCLUSION.
 The rapid inhibition of TGF-β–regulated gene expression in response to fresolimumab strongly implicates TGF-β in the pathogenesis of fibrosis in SSc.
 Parallel improvement in the MRSS indicates that fresolimumab rapidly reverses markers of skin fibrosis.

 Rice, Lisa M.; Padilla, Cristina M.; McLaughlin, Sarah R.; Mathes, Allison; Ziemek, Jessica; Goummih, Salma; Nakerakanti, Sashidhar; York, Michael; Farina, Giuseppina; Whitfield, Michael L.; Spiera, Robert F.; Christmann, Romy B.; Gordon, Jessica K.; Weinberg, Janice; and Lafyatis, Robert, "Fresolimumab Treatment Decreases Biomarkers and Improves Clinical Symptoms in Systemic Sclerosis Patients" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3621.